tibonto/ImProvit/README.md

 A unified schema for representing data integrated into the ImProVIT knowledge graph.
 This schema consists of classes and properties covering datasets and relevant knowledge about vaccination, infectious disease, and liver transplantation.
+The details can be found from a ​consistent URI: http://ontology.tib.eu/ImProvit/